rafalp/Misago-Docs/docs/settings/Database.md

 Text displayed in forum's navbar.
 This text is never included in compact navbar used on small displays.

+## new_inactive_accounts_delete

+Controls how many days will Misago wait for user or admin to activate newly registered account before automatically deleting it.
+Only accounts requiring activation will be deleted.

+To disable automatic deletion of new user accounts, change this setting to 0.

 ## og_image

 User uploaded Open Graph image that will be used instead of default one.